 27 December 2008

 'The Inn of the Sixth Happiness', made in 1958, is based on the true story of Gladys Aylward.
 She was a determined young woman who felt called to be a missionary in China in 1930.
-She applied to the China Missionary Society, was not considered suitable.
+She applied to the China Missionary Society, but was not considered suitable.
 So, sure of her calling, she worked for several months as a parlour-maid until she could afford the train ticket to take her to China.

 The journey was a nightmare, but eventually Gladys arrived at her destination - untrained, uncertain, but full of enthusiasm.
 At first, she was treated with suspicion, but she learned the language, and began to dress and live like a Chinese woman.
 She showed tremendous courage in the face of great adversity.